pinnaculum/galacteek/README.rst

   (Verifiable Credentials with RSA-PSS)
 - Browsing sessions with automatic pinning (pins every page you browse)
 - Distributed chat with pubsub (chat channels syncronized with CRDT+DAG)
-- File manager with drag-and-drop support
+- File manager with drag-and-drop support and timeframes (per-day view of files in the MFS)
 - Webcam to IPFS capture (image and videos)
 - Run WASM binaries with wasmer_ (use *Open* on a WASM object from the clipboard manager)
-- Search content with the ipfs-search_ search engine
+- Search content with the ipfs-search_ search engine as well as with cyber_
 - Use the IPFS filestore to avoid file duplication
 - Atom feeds (subscribe to feeds on the dweb)
 - ENS_ (Ethereum Name Service) resolving (access to ENS+IPFS websites)